apache/axis-axis2-java-core/release-docs/readme-files/README-min-src.txt

 4. wsdl
 5. adb

-The lib directory contains all third party library dependencies of the above modules.
 One can use maven 1.x to create the minimal binary distribution out of this, by typing "$maven dist-min-bin".